lanl/bueno/examples/data/README.md

-# Metadata
+# Data

-This is an overview of some of the metadata acquisition and recording tools provided by bueno.
+This is an overview of some of the data acquisition and recording tools provided by bueno.
 This example will record the executed application's output and some additional information about the system on which it was executed.

 ## Exploring the code:
-The following lines in the example run script setup two additional metadata assets.
-The first is called `some-metadata.txt`.
+The following lines in the example run script setup two additional data assets.
+The first is called `some-data.txt`.
 Because there is no information assigned to this asset, it will simply generate an empty file.
 The file will be written to a subdirectory, illustrating that the relative location and depth of saved data are also user-definable.